Blazemeter/taurus/site/dat/docs/Nose.md

 To use it, simply in any reference to a text in the script you must declare the insertion of the variable by using ```${name}```

+The use of variables can be used in many reference locations, in selectors or in values.
+There are also commands that allow you to store and manipulate them.
+Some of them are storeTitle, storeTextBy *, storeValueBy * and storeString

 #### Sample:
 ```yaml
 scenario: